Head louse: Sex differences

 In male lice, the front two legs are slightly larger than the other four.
-This specialized pair of legs are used for holding the female during copulation.
-Males are slightly smaller than females and are characterized by a pointed end of the abdomen and a well-developed genital apparatus visible inside the abdomen.
+This specialized pair of legs is used for holding the female during copulation.
+Males are somewhat smaller than females and are characterized by a pointed end of the abdomen and a well-developed genital apparatus visible inside the abdomen.
 Females are characterized by two gonopods in the shape of a W at the end of their abdomens.

 Eggs and nits

 Like most insects, head lice are oviparous.
 Females lay about three or four eggs per day.
-Louse eggs (also known as nits), are attached near the base of a host hair shaft.
+Louse eggs (also known as nits) are attached near the base of a host hair shaft.
 Eggs are usually laid on the base of the hair, 3–5 mm off the scalp surface.
 In warm climates, and especially the tropics, eggs may be laid 6 in or more down the hair shaft.

 To attach an egg, the adult female secretes a glue from her reproductive organ.
 This glue quickly hardens into a "nit sheath" that covers the hair shaft and large parts of the egg except for the operculum, a cap through which the embryo breathes.
 The glue was previously thought to be chitin-based, but more recent studies have shown it to be made of proteins similar to hair keratin.

-Each egg is oval-shaped and about 0.8 mm in length.
+Each egg is oval-shaped and approximately 0.8 mm in length.
 They are bright, transparent, and tan to coffee-colored so long as they contain an embryo, but appear white after hatching.
 Head lice hatch typically six to nine days after oviposition.

 After hatching, the louse nymph leaves behind its egg shell, still attached to the hair shaft.
-The empty egg shell remains in place until physically removed by abrasion or the host, or until it slowly disintegrates, which may take six or more months.
+The empty eggshell remains in place until it is physically removed by abrasion or the host, or until it slowly disintegrates, which may take six months or more.

-Empty shells are mat, collapsed and white in color.
+Empty shells are matte, collapsed, and white.
 The term nit may include any of the following: